-We had the most wonderful time celebrating Halloween at West Midland Safari Park.
+We had the most wonderful time visiting West Midland Safari Park.
 We fed a giraffe, spotted white tigers, danced with dinosaurs, and met some seriously spooky witches and wizards!
 Let us tell you all about it in our West Midland Safari Park review.

 West Midland Safari Park has been divided into a walk through leisure park as well as a safari drive through.
 You can book your tickets here the admission prices are £24 for adults and £19 for children from 3 to 15 years.

 Booking is essential, check out their website calendar for seasonal events, opening times, and booking.

 Our tickets gained us access to the safari park and leisure park which is great value, however, the price didn’t allow us entry to the theme park rides.
 So if you’re a thrill-seeker as well as an animal lover, you can include wristbands for access to these in your ticket price and save up to 35% by booking prior.
 If you change your mind in the park you can also buy wristbands when you are there.
 They start at £8 for children up to 1m tall and £14.50 for an adult wristband 16 to 64 yrs.
 Prices may have changed since our visit, so please check on the official website for the most up to date pricing.

 Because we were visiting for the ‘Spooky Spectacular’ event we also got a scratchcard trail challenge to find ‘Grenith’s Pumpkins’ hidden around the leisure park.

 We parked up for a quick stop at the Changing Places toilets before we hopped back in the car ready to begin our safari adventure.
 There’s nothing to stop you from visiting the park first and doing the safari drive through afterwards.
 If the safari seems really busy sometimes it can be easier to do the park first, bear in mind last entry to the safari is currently 4 pm.